MetaSys-LISBP/PhysioFit/docs/installation.rst

 Alternatives & Updates
 ----------------------

-To install Physiofit 2.0 for the current user account only, run the following command:
+To install PhysioFit 2.0 for the current user account only, run the following command:

 .. code-block::